Home

 A mystery reopened

-In 1999, there was one archaeological site that turned all eyes to Orkney - Minehowe, a mysterious, underground structure, buried deep within a Tankerness mound.
+In 1999, there was one archaeological site that turned all eyes to Orkney - Minehowe, a mysterious, underground structure, buried deep within a mound in Tankerness.

 But there was one crucial point that practically all the reports got wrong.